All Episodes

 But if we're going to be fair and talk about changing minds and listening to things that are said to us by politicians, why don't we start the program?

-We don't even get to have American inspectors, nor do we get to inspect everything we want to inspect and the and the billions of taxpayer dollars that he forked over to this radical Islamic regime that has declared over and over again that they want to destroy America, destroy Israel, and they want a worldwide caliphate.
+We don't even get to have American inspectors, nor do we get to inspect everything we want to inspect and the billions of taxpayer dollars that he forked over to this radical Islamic regime that has declared over and over again that they want to destroy America, destroy Israel, and they want a worldwide caliphate.

 That has been their goal from the beginning.

-Well, if we're going to talk about Donald Trump changed his mind on the issue of whether or not there should be retaliation in the case of the use of chemical weapons against men, women and children, you know, I'm having a hard time understanding the opposition to this.
+Well, if we're going to talk about Donald Trump, he changed his mind on the issue of whether or not there should be retaliation in the case of the use of chemical weapons against men, women, and children.

-This he did everything that Trump said he would do in terms of he didn't telegraph the move.
+He did everything that Trump said he would do in terms of he didn't telegraph the move.

-Stop using chemical weapons against innocent men, women, and children, that there is a line that the world cannot tolerate, which is a it's bad enough.
+That there is a line that the world cannot tolerate, which is a it's bad enough.

 This ridiculous civil war has gone on for seven years with no resolution at all, being fomented, by the way, by Putin.

-Oh, for all the talk of the conspiracy, Trump and the Russians, he went dead set against Vladimir Putin last night and what the Russians wanted.
+Oh, for all the talk of the conspiracy, Trump and the Russians, he went dead set against Vladimir Putin last night and what the Russians wanted, because they have been propping up the Assad regime this entire time for their own political benefit.

 But if we're going to take the words of politicians, which this is all that CNN and NBC is fixated on, I flipped, I can't believe this is it.

-Okay, let's listen to both well, let's listen to President Obama, and then we'll listen to John Kerry, and then we'll listen to Susan Rice, and we'll listen to their words assuring you, the American people, that Obama's lying in the sand got Syria and Assad to give up their chemical weapons, which clearly isn't true because he used them again this week.
+Okay, let's listen to both, well, let's listen to President Obama, and then we'll listen to John Kerry, and then we'll listen to Susan Rice, and we'll listen to their words assuring you, the American people, that Obama's lying in the sand got Syria and Assad to give up their chemical weapons, which clearly isn't true because he used them again this week.

 Listen.

-What is true is Assad got rid of his chemical weapons.
+And regardless of how it ended up playing, I think in the Beltway, what is true is Assad got rid of his chemical weapons.

 The president made his decision to strike.

-He announced his decision to strike publicly, and the purpose of the strike was to get the chemical weapons out of Syria.
+And the purpose of the strike was to get the chemical weapons out of Syria.

 That's the purpose.

-We achieved a deal with the Russians that didn't wind up in two days of strikes that would have sent a quote message, but would not have removed the weapons.
+We achieved a deal with the Russians that didn't wind up in two days of strikes that would have sent a, quote, message, but would not have removed the weapons.

 We struck a deal to get all of the declared weapons out of Syria.